Robust and efficient data-driven predictive control: Robust eDDPC

 \subsection{Sample and computational efficiency}

-In this section, we analytically compare the sample and computational requirements of our proposed robust eDDPC scheme \eqref{eqn_robust_eDDPC} to (i) the DDPC scheme of \cite{Berberich203}, (ii) the segmented DDPC (sDDPC) scheme of \cite{Dwyer23} and (iii) the SVD-based DDPC scheme (SVD-DDPC) of \cite{zhang2022}.
-Here, sample requirements refer to the minimum number of offline data points required for successful application of the DDPC schemes, whereas computational requirements are expressed in terms of the dimension of the regressor vector (e.g., $\widehat\beta(t)$ in \eqref{eqn_robust_eDDPC}).
+We analytically compare the sample and computational requirements of our proposed robust eDDPC scheme \eqref{eqn_robust_eDDPC} to (i) the DDPC scheme of \cite{Berberich203}, (ii) the segmented DDPC (sDDPC) scheme of \cite{Dwyer23} and (iii) the SVD-based DDPC scheme (SVD-DDPC) of \cite{zhang2022}.
+Here, sample requirements refer to the minimum number of offline data points required for successful application of each scheme, whereas computational requirements are expressed in terms of the total number of decision variables.